-Here are some of the top Inland Empire schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and Sonic Training (54 courses).
+Here are some of the top Inland Empire schools offering training, including Certstaffix (68 courses), Sonic Training (54 courses), and UCR Extension (2 courses).

 Located in Riverside, California, UCR Extension Bootcamp provides 24-week and part-time web development and cybersecurity courses.
 The cybersecurity program offers dynamic training in networking, systems, web technologies, databases, and defensive/offensive cybersecurity.